IamSarTech/mysarkportfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
       Hello there!
 I’m Sarthak, but you can call me Sark.
-I’ve also been known by a few other impressive titles and buzzwords.
+I’ve been coding for past 2 years.
     subtitle: >-
       Please find below my professional information, which I am sharing with you to demonstrate my dedication and accomplishments over the past few years.